percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/external.md

-# Connect an External instance
+# Connect an external instance

-## Adding general external services
+## Add general external services

 You can collect metrics from an external (custom) exporter on a node when: